ianmackenzie/elm-units/README.md

 *Note*: This package has not yet been published!

-`elm-units` is useful whenever you want to store, pass around, convert between, compare, or do arithmetic on:
+`elm-units` is useful if you want to store, pass around, convert between, compare, or do arithmetic on:

   - Durations (seconds, milliseconds, hours...)
   - Angles (degrees, radians, turns...)
-  - Pixels (whole or fractional)
   - Lengths (meters, feet, inches, miles, light years...)
   - Temperatures (Celsius, Fahrenheit, kelvins)
+  - Pixels (whole or partial)
   - Speeds (pixels per second, miles per hour...) or any other rate of change
   - Any of the other built-in quantity types: areas, accelerations, masses, forces, pressures, currents, voltages...
   - Or even values in your own custom units, such as 'number of tiles' in a tile-based game

+It is aimed especially at engineering/scientific/technical appliations but is designed to be generic enough to work well for other fields such as games and finance.
 The core of the package consists of functions like

 ```elm
 Length.meters : Float -> Length